-At the start period of the Bank's establishment, due to its small capital, the main field of capital use is operated by "agent" model, i.e. the project to be invested in Northeast Asia from other multilateral financial institutions are consigned to the Bank.
+At the start period of NEAB's establishment, due to its small capital, the main field of capital use is operated by "agent" model, i.e. the project funds which are to be invested in Northeast Asia from other multilateral financial institutions are consigned to NEAB.
 The funds can be received and paid, managed, and used by the Bank according to the intuition's instruction or special purposes.
 The agent businesses include information technology services, loan transferable services and project consigned agent business, etc.

-With the increasing channels of the Bank's capital sources, other ways of funds operation can be expanded, such as loans, stock investment, joint financing, fund investment, technology aid and Grant Aid.
+With the increasing channels of NEAB's capital sources, other ways of funds operation can be expanded, such as loans, stock investment, joint financing, fund investment, technology aid and Grant Aid.

-3. The analysis for the headquarter location of the Bank
+3. The analysis and suggestions for headquarters location of NEAB